 Netflix’s strategy of focusing on original content doesn’t come cheap.

 Netflix costs have been unsurprisingly climbing, year-on-year.
 Sales and marketing accounts for the highest proportion of costs, followed by R&D, and then general and administrative expenses.
-Between 2014 and 2017, costs more than doubled.
-While it remains the smallest area of expense, general and administrative costs have increased by the higher proportion.

-Netflix costs by area, 2014-2017, millions
+Netflix costs by area, 2016-2019, billions of USD

 It’s a truism to say that Netflix has changed the way we watch television and film forever.
 That doesn’t make what it’s done any less significant, though.
 It may well seem utterly bizarre to the viewers of the future that we would ever be at the mercy of anything as backward as television schedules, or physical media.
 Or that we weren’t served content personalised content by way of an algorithm.

 For now, however – in the wake of its international push – Netflix continues to enjoy an exalted position as the name most synonymous with streaming content all over the world.